aredn/documentation/arednGettingStarted/node_admin.rst

 LAN DHCP settings
 -----------------

-By default each node runs a :abbr:`DHCP (Dynamic Host Control Protocol)` server to provide client IP addresses for devices joining its LAN network.
+By default each node runs a `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ (DHCP) server to provide client IP addresses for devices joining its LAN network.
 LAN devices connecting to your node will be assigned an IP address automatically.
+Be aware that if your *LAN Size* is ``disabled`` in the **Network** settings, then your node's DHCP server is also ``disabled``.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-dhcp-1.png
  :alt: Admin DHCP Settings